Chlorella - The vital algae

 Due to the broad nutrient profile, the algae became increasingly popular.
 That is why scientists in the 1950s worked on how to cultivate the algae and how to produce large quantities of chlorella vulgaris.
 The aim of the researchers was to use chlorella algae to ensure good protein supply for the entire world population.

 Today chlorella is cultivated worldwide.
-Germany, for example, has the largest algae farm in Europe that specializes in the cultivation of chlorella.
-The cultivated algae are processed into nutritional supplements, used incosmetics or as larval feed in aquacultures.
+Germany, for example, has the largest algae farm in Europe that specialises in the cultivation of chlorella.
+The cultivated algae are processed into nutritional supplements, used in cosmetics or as larval feed in aquacultures.

 Nutritional values and ingredients